Red Bull Ring in profile

-Formula 1 made a successful return to Austria in 2014 for the first time in over a decade and the Red Bull Ring will once again play host this year.
+Formula 1 made a successful return to Austria in 2014 for the first time in over a decade and the Red Bull Ring is arguably more popular than ever.

 Located in the scenic Styrian Mountains in the south-east of the country, the Red Bull Ring can trace its lineage to the Osterreichring, which staged the race between 1970 and 1987.
 Prior to that, the nearby Zeltweg airfield hosted the race in 1964.

 After the Osterreichring's demise, the circuit was modified, re-named the A1-Ring, and hosted F1 again between 1997 and 2003.
-Off the calendar since, a deal was struck in 2013 between the track's new owners and Bernie Ecclestone for its return.
+Off the calendar since, a deal was struck in 2013 between the track's new owners - Red Bull - and Bernie Ecclestone for its return.

-Much as was the case with Hockenheim, co-host of the German GP, the 4.326km layout is a shortened version of the original track.
+Much as was the case with Hockenheim, the 4.326km layout is a shortened version of the original track.
 The intention was to improve both safety and the prospects of overtaking, with two straights followed by slow corners.
 But there's no doubt that the track lost much of its character in the process.

 The track was one of the fastest on the calendar but it was also one of the most dangerous.
 The Hella-Licht chicane was installed for the 1977 race after Mark Donohue died following a practice crash two years earlier and while there was plenty of run-off elsewhere, it did little to prevent a number of other highs-speed shunts.